kyzira/SAM2-Interactive-Object-Labeling-Project/readme.md

 #### YOLO Integration

-The ``test_yolo_integration.py`` script incorporates YOLO into the main workflow.
+The ``yolo_integration.py`` script incorporates YOLO into the main workflow.
 Here’s how it works:

 - YOLO is shown a random frame, where it tries to detect any objects.
 - If objects are detected, the script gets the polygon coordinates and randomly selects points both inside and outside the segmentation.
+- Only accept the prediction if confidence above 0.5, if multiple predictions appear, select the one with highest confidence score.
 - These points are then fed into SAM2.
 - This process repeats a few times (e.g., 5 rounds), after which SAM2 tracks the objects across all frames.